-Patients with an enlarged thyroid and/or a positive anti-TPO antibody test and a TSH greater than 4.0 mU/mL should be considered to have primary hypothyroidism.
+In general, patients with an enlarged thyroid and/or a positive anti-TPO antibody test and a TSH greater than 4.0 mU/mL should be considered to have primary hypothyroidism.

-Patients without an enlarged thyroid and without a positive anti-TPO antibody test but with a TSH greater than 7.5 mU/mL should also be considered to have primary hypothyroidism.
+In general, patients without an enlarged thyroid and without a positive anti-TPO antibody test but with a TSH greater than 7.5 mU/mL should also be considered to have primary hypothyroidism.